FeLowe/my-quora-Ember-Javascript/README.md

-# Week 2: Javascript - Ember Independent Project
+# Week 3: Javascript - Ember Independent Project

-### My-Quora: Question and Answer Message Board, 06/10/2016.
+### Project: Question and Answer Message Board, 06/10/2016.

 #### By Fernanda Lowe

 ## Project Description

-This project is a "Quora" like application that let user(s) create a question and submit it, and other user(s) can respond with answers.
+This project is a "Quora" like application that let user(s) create a question and submit it, and other users can respond with answers.

 ## Ember Description